How To: Manage inactive user accounts in Azure AD

 How to detect inactive user accounts

 You detect inactive accounts by evaluating the lastSignInDateTime property exposed by the signInActivity resource type of the Microsoft Graph API.
+The lastSignInDateTime property shows the last time a user made a successful interactive sign-in to Azure AD.
 Using this property, you can implement a solution for the following scenarios:

 Users by name: In this scenario, you search for a specific user by name, which enables you to evaluate the lastSignInDateTime: